How should you write a sentence?

 Ugh.
 That’s so negative.
 I prefer to focus on all the beautiful ways that you CAN write a sentence (trust me, there’s a lot!)

-What I’m going to show you in this post is a “Sentence Tree.”
+What I’m going to show you in this post is 16 branches of a “Sentence Tree.”
 This is where you start with a single simple sentence, and spin it off into a few variations, and then a few more variations off of that, until you have a whole tree full of branching variations.

 And every single one of these sentences is going to be about crocodiles, because it’s easier to see sentence variations when they’re all about the same topic.
 Plus, crocodiles are fun!
 Or at least dangerous, which is kind of fun.